Rare diseases

 At present, there are very few reliable figures on rare diseases.
 Nonetheless, we can list a few examples of known rare diseases:

-DID YOU KNOW?
-Certain rare diseases, such as cystic fibrosis are more well-known and are given more publicity than others.
-The “Ice Bucket Challenge” launched in 2014 on social networks helped to raise awareness of amyotrophic lateral sclerosis.
-The famous scientist Stephen Hawking also suffers from this disease.
+Did you know?
+Certain rare diseases, such as cystic fibrosis are more well-known and get more attention than others (read more about the Belgian Cystic Fibrosis registry).
+The “Ice Bucket Challenge” launched in 2014 on social networks helped to raise awareness of ALS.
+The famous scientist Stephen Hawking suffers from this disease.

 Difficulties posed by rare diseases

-Due to their scarcity, rare diseases can pose certain problems:
+Due to their scarcity and often variable and complex symptoms, rare diseases can pose certain problems:

 • a lack of medical and scientific knowledge

-• difficulties in making a diagnosis (errant diagnosis)
+• difficulties in obtaining a (correct) diagnosis (‘diagnostic delay’)

-• difficulties in carrying out research and studies (difficulties in recruiting patients and groups of patients that are too small).
+• difficulties in carrying out research and studies due to difficulties in recruitment of patients and groups of patients because of the scarcity of the disease

 QR code